nhs04/nhs04/README.md

-- 👋 Hi, I’m @nhs04, also known as Nour Huda Safa.
+**Hey there 👋**

+I’m Nour Safa, a Computer Science Student at the American University of Beirut.

-- 👀 I’m interested in data science, software development, and creating impactful solutions through technology.
+👀 I’m interested in data science, software development, and creating impactful solutions through technology.
+I see data as stories waiting to be told—every dataset has a hidden narrative to uncover! 📖📊

-- 🌱 I’m currently learning advanced concepts in machine learning, data science, and cybersecurity.
+🌱 I’m currently learning advanced concepts in machine learning, data science, and cybersecurity.

-- 💞️ I’m looking to collaborate on innovative projects in data science and web development.
-- 📫 How to reach me: nour.h.safa@gmail.com or connect with me on LinkedIn: Nour Huda Safa.
+📫 How to reach me: nour.h.safa@gmail.com or connect with me on LinkedIn: Nour Huda Safa.
-- 😄 Pronouns: She/Her.
-- ⚡ Fun fact: I see data as stories waiting to be told—every dataset has a hidden narrative to uncover! 📖📊